-Since this website is widely
+Since this website is widely dedicated to education,

 and because early projects are precious part of the innovation history,